architecture-first/boa-showcase/README.md

 ![](docs/programming/images/Vision/boa-general-documentation-Vision-Support.drawio.png)

-The only requirement is access to Redis for communication.
+The only requirements for using this platform are access to Redis for communication and support for the messaging protocol.
-It is built as a non-opinionated layer on top of existing cloud solutions.
+As shown above, the platform is a non-opinionated layer on top of existing cloud or on-prem solutions.

 ## Overview

-It is recommended to view read some of the documentation before installing.
+It is recommended to read some of the documentation before installing.
 An overview of BOA can be found [here](docs/programming/Overview.md).

 The installation instructions are based on Linux whether as the core operating system or a structure such as Windows WSL 2.